-The proposed M.Res. in Astronautical Engineering is fully supported by the University's Vision 2025 and Strategic Plan 2017-2025.
-Funding to support the M.Res. in Astronautical Engineering is already available within the existing budget.
+The proposed Ph.D. in Space Operations is fully supported by the University's Vision 2025 and Strategic Plan 2017-2025.
+Funding to support the Ph.D. in Space Operations is already available within the existing budget.

-The University has active partnerships in the private and public areas (e.g., NASA, Parson Corporation, Libidos, Patton Electronics, Lockheed Martin, Northrup Grumman, Cyber Security Forum Initiative, Internal Revenue Service, and National Cryptologic School).
-The M.Res. in Astronautical Engineering degree will provide new opportunities for partnerships.
+The University has active partnerships in the private and public areas (e.g., NASA, Parson Corporation, Leidos, Patton Electronics, Lockheed Martin, Northrup Grumman, Cyber Security Forum Initiative, Internal Revenue Service, and National Cryptologic School).
+The Ph.D. in Space Operations degree will provide new opportunities for partnerships.
 The increase in alliances and the placement of our graduates in our partner institutions will serve to expand the University's enrollment and reputation.
-While additional students will increase financial resources, new partnerships, and grants in the Astronautical Engineering field will help diversify and increase financial resources.
-Within a 20 mile radius there are two of the largest commercial airports in the country, in addition to military and private airfield.
+While additional students will increase financial resources, new partnerships, and grants in the Space Operations field will help diversify and increase financial resources.
+We have has a Space Operations Institute since 2002 at the university and many students of our are in key positions in the industry